 Thus where a property damage victim’s luxury vehicle is undrivable, the wrongdoer must compensate for the replacement hire of an equivalent rather than a vehicle that might adequately perform the same functions.

-“The loss that the claimant suffers which give rise to the relevant need is a deprivation of use of the damage vehicle, not simply deprivation of the use of a means of transportation”.
+“The loss that the claimant suffers which gives rise to the relevant need is a deprivation of use of the damage vehicle, not simply deprivation of the use of a means of transportation”.

-If the same model vehicle speced up to the same standard is available for hire, the damages calculation exercise can be easily determined by reckoning the cost of hiring that vehicle as the replacement.
+If the same model vehicle speced up to the same standard is available for hire, the damages can be easily determined by reckoning the cost of hiring that vehicle as the replacement.

 If an identical vehicle is not available the damages are determined by reckoning the cost of replacement of something near to equivalent, provided that cost is reasonable.

-So in the case of Azad Cassim’s damaged BMW 535i – where the owner’s evidence was that he required in the temporary replacement an equivalent level of comfort – his hire was of a Nissan Infiniti Q 50 which at a cost $17k over an 11 week period.
+So in the case of Azad Cassim’s damaged BMW 535i – where the owner’s evidence was that he required in the temporary replacement, an equivalent level of comfort – his hire was of a Nissan Infiniti Q 50 at a cost $17k over an 11 week period.

-But its not always apples for apples or should I say Audis for Audis.
+But its not always the case of comparing apples with apples or should I say Audis with Audis.

 After Bilal Souaid’s Lexus IF 250 F Sport Prestige was damaged, he gave evidence that was content with any vehicle “just as long as I have a car therefore my wife, for the kids and stuff.
 I wasn’t fussed at all”.
 In those circumstances, the court refused to order payment of the hire cost for the BMW 735i provided by the hire company on the basis that a Toyota Camry would have met his actual needs.